p-disha/SentimentAnalysis-IMDb/README.md

 # SentimentAnalysis-IMDb

- Built a logistic regression model to classify movie reviews as either positive or negative.
+ In this project I worked with basic sentiment analysis, and built a logistic regression model to classify movie reviews as either positive or negative.
+I used IMDB data set a simple logistic regression estimator from scikit-learn for document classification.
+I worked on the project by dividing it into 9 small tasks.
+Software Pre requisites: Python, Jupyter and sci-kit learn